 Unfortunately cymbidiums can suffer from a few problems including chewing insects (mostly caterpillars and beetles), sap-sucking insects (commonly scale, mites and mealybugs) as well as various fungal diseases.

-If an outbreak of mites, mealybugs or sooty mould occurs then simply add eco-oil (at the corresponding label directed rate) to your mixture and spray thoroughly over the foliage.
+If an outbreak of mites, mealybugs or sooty mould occurs then simply add OCP eco-oil (at the correct label rate) to your mixture and spray thoroughly over the foliage.

 Don’t forget to download our helpful Orchid Care Guide located on the top right of this page just above the orchid pictures.